Pacific Wrecks

 Mission History

-On January 17, 1944 took off from Stirling Airfield pilot 2nd Lt.
+On January 17, 1944 took off from Stirling Airfield piloted by 2nd Lt.
 John E. Langen on a bomber escort mission over Rabaul.
-His plane was reported at 1:30pm: "Plane last seen going down in flames over Blanche Bay, New Britain; however, the information recieved is not resonably conclusive evidence of death since two pilots missing under somewhat similar circumstances have already returned.”
+At 1:30pm reported as: "Plane last seen going down in flames over Blanche Bay, New Britain; however, the information recieved is not resonably conclusive evidence of death since two pilots missing under somewhat similar circumstances have already returned.”
 When this aircraft failed to return officially listed as Missing In Action (MIA).

 Memorials